 6. Minimum credits of coursework at Goshen College

 At least 30 credit hours of course work must be completed at Goshen College.

 7. Senior credit requirement

 Of the minimum 30 credit hours taken at Goshen College, at least 24 must be completed in the senior year (after achieving 90 credit hours).
-Exceptions are made for certain professional curricula where the fourth year is spent at another institution and for students in the Division of Adult and External Studies.
+Exceptions are made for certain professional curricula where the fourth year is spent at another institution and for students in degree completion programs through the Office of Graduate and Continuing Studies.

 8. Limit of credit hours in one department

 No more than 45 credit hours in one department can count toward the minimum hours required for the degree.
 In other words, at least 75 credit hours must be completed outside the department of the major.
 All interpretations of requirements should be checked with the registrar.

 Posted attendance requirements must be met.
 Current attendance policies are distributed to students annually and available at the chapel website.

 Diplomas and transcripts are released only after the student's financial obligations to Goshen College have been met.